 - Music -

-Survival Island contains a mixed soundtrack that takes inspiration from many different Pokémon games, as well as several original tracks by ferriswheel42.
+Survival Island contains a mixed soundtrack by a variety of artists that takes inspiration from many different Pokémon games, as well as several original tracks by ferriswheel42.

 Pokemon Essentials Starter Kit by: